khiner/flowgrid/README.md

 ```

 A notable exception is my zep fork, which has so many changes that almost no upstream commits will rebase successfully.
-The way I handle rebasing against zep is to rebase one commit at a time, using `--strategy-option theirs` (`-Xtheirs`), and then manually verifying & porting what the merge missed:
+The way I handle rebasing against zep is to rebase one commit at a time, using `--strategy-option theirs` (`-Xtheirs`), manually resolving any rebase conflicts:

 ```sh
 $ cd lib/zep